MuGhz/MyUI-Dev/README.md

    - Use TODO Comments when you're creating a temporary solution (line of code, or function) to make an understanding to next developer that this function needs some fixing

-3. Clean Code (I'll only write some main points that I think it's important to remember, for further information, please read Books about Clean Code)

-    1. Create a **Meaningfull Names** when you create a function, class, or variable
-    2. Create a **Function that handle 1 specific task** instead of 1 function for many task
-    3. Create a **Comments** for every important parts of code, to make an easier understanding of code
-    4. Create a **Code that Self Explained** to make the code easier to read
-    5. Create many **Small Function** when solving some problem is easier to do rather than creating 1 large function.
-It's also easier to maintain if you have this kind of function

 ### API Access